Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 What is interstitial cystitis (IC)?

-Interstitial cystitis (IC) is also called painful bladder syndrome.
-IC is a condition that causes pain in your bladder and pelvic area.
-You may also have ulcers in your bladder.
-The cause of IC is unknown.
+IC is a long-term condition that causes pressure and pain in your bladder and pelvic area.
+IC is also called bladder pain syndrome and painful bladder syndrome.
+The cause of IC is not known.

 What are other symptoms of IC?

-- Pain in the penis or scrotum in men
+- Pain between the scrotum and anus in men

 - Pain during sex